 Trump's EPA will stop regulating greenhouse gases, setting up a legal fight

-On Thursday, the Trump administration will rescind the central scientific finding that underpins much of the nation's climate pollution rules, its most aggressive action yet to halt initiatives that address planetary warming.
+On Thursday, the Trump administration rescinded the central scientific finding that underpins much of the nation's climate pollution rules, its most aggressive action yet to halt initiatives that address planetary warming.

 The 2009 Environmental Protection Agency endangerment finding was a determination that pollutants from developing and burning fossil fuels, such as methane and carbon dioxide, can be regulated under the Clean Air Act.
 The EPA now argues that the Clean Air Act does not give it the legal authority to regulate greenhouse gases.

-"This will be the largest deregulatory action in American history," White House Press Secretary Karoline Leavitt said at a Tuesday briefing.
-EPA Administrator Lee Zeldin is expected to join President Trump at the White House to formalize the decision on Thursday, Leavitt said.
+"Under President Trump's leadership today, the Trump EPA has finalized the single largest act of deregulation in the history of the United States of America," said EPA Administrator Lee Zeldin at the White House, with President Trump at his side.

 The endangerment finding stemmed from a section of the Clean Air Act focused on regulating vehicle emissions.
-So, the EPA is expected to also end rules to reduce climate pollution from cars and trucks.
+So, the EPA is also ending rules to reduce climate pollution from cars and trucks.
 Transportation is the largest source of direct greenhouse gas emissions in the United States.

 "This is a slap in the face to the millions of Americans who are living through climate disasters and their aftermath," says Abigail Dillen, president of Earthjustice, a nonprofit environmental law group.
 "And we will see this administration in court, to ensure that our government does its job to protect us."

-Note: This story has been updated on February 12, 2026 to reflect the formal announcement.